*New CE extension announced by The Department for Business and Trade - click here to LEARN MORE.

 - requires mandatory third-party conformity assessment

-- conformity assessment has been carried out by a UK conformity assessment body
+- has been conformity assessed by a UK conformity assessment body

 This does not apply to existing stock; for example, if your product was fully manufactured, CE marked and ready to place on the market before 1st January 2021.
 In these cases, your product can still be sold in Great Britain with a CE marking, even if covered by a certificate of conformity issued by a UK body before 1st January 2021.